President of Pakistan: Powers before the 18th Amendment

 Before the 18th Amendment to the constitution in 2010, the President was quite powerful.

 He had the constitutional authority to choose and appoint the Prime Minister in his discretion who got majority votes from the National Assembly.

-Due to Article 58-2(b), he had the authority to dissolve the National Assembly in his discretion when the Government of Federation cannot be carried according to the provisions of the Constitution.
+Due to Article 58-2(b), he had the authority to dissolve the National Assembly in his discretion when the Government of the Federation cannot carry out it's duties according to the provisions of the Constitution.
 President Zia Ul Haq, Ghulam Ishaq Khan and Farooq Leghari used this constitutional provision to dissolve the elected Prime Minister's Government.
 The President is the ceremonial head of state, while the Prime Minister is head of the executive, although this provision made the President more powerful than the Prime Minister, making the PM subordinate to him.
 If there is any misunderstanding or disagreement between the President and the Prime Minister, the President may use these powers to dismiss the Prime Minister and dissolve National Assembly.
 Pakistan's Parliamentary system was changed to a Semi-presidential government as a consequence.